unitedstates/congress/congress/contrib/congressional_hearing_info/ways_speakers_are_indicated.md

 ## Ways Speakers are Indicated

 ### Open Questions
-We only want info on the members of congress, but I think we need to label what everyone says so that we can tell the difference.

 hearings/CHRG-117hhrg47271.html
 What does this mean `Mr. McHenry. ``Dr. McHenry.''
 Thank you, Madam Chairwoman.`

-Not sure how to link Mr. Kim to a member of congress.in `CHRG-117hhrg47738`

 ## Miss spelling
 In `117hhrg47271` they wrote goodpseed instead of goodspeed.
-Probably too much of an edge case, but keep it in mind

 ### two words, begining of paragraph, followed by period